Rainbow-Dreamer/sf2_loader/README.md

 # format: the audio file format of the exported audio file, this is only used in export_note function

-# other_effects: audio effects you want to add to the rendered audio
+# effects: audio effects you want to add to the rendered audio

 # bpm: the BPM of the note